ezclap-tv/mu-lang/tour.md

 class A[T /*: Bound*/] where T: Bound {
   // note: commas and semicolons are interchangeable and fully optional
   // the may be used to enhance readability:
-  a: String, b: String, c: String
+  a: string, b: string, c: string

   type AssociatedType = T